 Upgrading his room was a bittersweet feeling.
 His room was so him.
 He loves decorating just like his mama and he put a lot of his own personal touches in the space.
 So, it was sad to let go of it.
 But, I know he will do the same in this new space as well.
 I found that decorating this room was especially challenging because he is at an age where he has an opinion.
 For example, we wanted to do a brick accent wall with german smear and he did not like this idea at all.
 I felt bad doing too much that he wouldn’t like.
 Ultimately, we ended up doing the brick wall and he loves it.

 Lastly, and maybe what I am most excited about is our new bedding.
-I really wanted a buffalo check bedding for his room and throughout my searching I stumbled across Beddy’s.
+I really wanted a buffalo check bedding for his room and throughout my searching, I stumbled across Beddy’s.
 Not only, did they have the most adorable buffalo check bedding but their functionality was unmatchable.
 It comes as one piece that fits over your mattress like a fitted sheet, which is awesome because it keeps it snug.
 Built into the bedding is the fitted sheet and a super soft blanket.
 It is all one piece and easily made by zipping it up.
-The built in blanket is also detachable which is nice for anyone who doesn’t want to feel totally “zipped in”.
+The built-in blanket is also detachable which is nice for anyone who doesn’t want to feel totally “zipped in”.
 To make the bed all your kiddo has to do is zip the zipper up and BOOM it’s done.
 This is every mom’s dream.
 It was especially nice because Vinny’s bed is pushed up against the wall which makes it hard to make the bed but, with Beddy’s is super simple to zip it up.
 Use code TINAC for 20% off your Beddy’s Purchase.
-Another thing I totally love about this company is that it was started by two mom’s.
-I love supporting other Mom’s and their businesses.
+Another thing I totally love about this company is that it was started by two moms.
+I love supporting other moms and their businesses.
 Vinny is at an age where learning responsibility is very important and Beddy’s will be great for that.
 He will be able to successfully make his bed with no fuss.

 Overall, I am really pleased with how his big boy room turned out.
 It is something he loves now but can also grow into.
 Functionality and longevity were two very important qualities the items in his new room needed to have and I think with the solid wood furniture and beddy’s zipper bedding we totally achieved that.
 I hope this helps inspire you for your next kid’s room makeover.
 If you’re looking for more kids bedroom inspo, check out Cece’s big girl room here.